Draw0919/App_SimpleBox/20240424HW/simplebox_prompt.md

   * This script will be run in Ubuntu container with only core functions, use core commands only.
   * do the work step by step.make it easy to understand for students.
   * use limited echo lines with traditional Chinese I show you in following reference.
+  * Its important >avoid attacker use SQL injection attack

 ## 回復範例：
   #!/bin/bash